ipolychr/content-mlops/docs/audio_preprocess.md

 * Audio Streaming
-  In scenarios where you deal with large audio files, such as in music genre classification, the streaming function becomes crucial.
+  In scenarios where you deal with large audio files, such as in Speech Emotion Recognition, the streaming function becomes crucial.
 It addresses computational and memory limitations by processing audio data in smaller segments:
     * Standardization: The audio data is standardized to a consistent format using the _audio_converter function, ensuring uniformity across the dataset.